filippahultin/Energisystemprojekt/README.md

    - Then add your package by writing (@v1.7) pkg> add energisystemprojekt
    - You can then write "julia> using energisystemprojekt" to use this package, and you change/develop the code in the files which you find where you generated the package.

-If you get stuck, dont hesitate to use the discussion forum in Canvas called "software issues", and I'll help you out.
+If you get stuck, dont hesitate to use the discussion forum in Canvas called "software issues", and We'll help you out.